gis-ops/tutorials/qgis/QGIS_PluginInteractiveMapInput.md

 Now that you set up the signal that will emit the clicked point, you need to tell the plugin what should happen with that `QgsPointXY`.

 This is a 2 stage process:
-1. connect the `map_button` `QgsPushButton`'s `clicked` signal to a function initializing the Map Tool
+1. connect the `map_button` `QToolButton`'s `clicked` signal to a function initializing your map tool
-2. in this initialization function, connect the `canvasClicked` signal of your Map Tool to the function which will populate the `lineedit_xy` `QgsFilterLineEdit` with the emitted `QgsPointXY`.
+2. in this initialization function, connect the `canvasClicked` signal of your map tool to the function which will populate the `lineedit_yx` `QgsFilterLineEdit` with the emitted `QgsPointXY`.

 First, import the Map Tool to `quick_api.py`: